InstituteforDiseaseModeling/idmtools/docs/logging.rst

 | INFO
 | DEBUG

 Console logging is enabled by configuring the parameter, **console**, to "on".
-The **log_filename** parameter can be configured to something other than the default filename, "idmtools.log".
+The **filename** parameter can be configured to something other than the default filename, "idmtools.log".

 See :ref:`Enabling/Disabling/Changing Log Level at Runtime` for an example on enabling logging/changing levels at runtime.